 The American Academy of Arts and Sciences announced its new class of members today, including two Rockefeller University researchers.
-Marc Tessier-Lavigne, Rockefeller president, Carson Family Professor and head of the Laboratory of Brain Development, and Jeffrey M. Friedman, Marilyn M. Simpson Professor and head of the Laboratory of Molecular Genetics, were elected to the honorary society and independent policy research center.
+Marc Tessier-Lavigne, Rockefeller president, Carson Family Professor and head of the Laboratory of Brain Development and Repair, and Jeffrey M. Friedman, Marilyn M. Simpson Professor and head of the Laboratory of Molecular Genetics, were elected to the honorary society and independent policy research center.
 They will be inducted at a ceremony in October at the Academy’s headquarters in Cambridge, Massachusetts.

 A leading researcher in the study of brain development, Tessier-Lavigne pioneered the identification of molecules that direct the formation of connections among nerve cells to establish neuronal circuits in the mammalian brain and spinal cord.
 The mechanisms he has identified are important for understanding how the human brain forms during normal development and in other processes, including nerve regeneration following spinal cord injury and neurodegeneration, as seen in Alzheimer’s disease.

 Tessier-Lavigne joined Rockefeller as its 10th president in March 2011, after several years as executive vice president and chief scientific officer at Genentech, one of the world’s leading biotech companies.
 He is the recipient of numerous scientific awards and is an elected member of the U.S. National Academy of Sciences and a fellow of the Royal Societies of the U.K. and Canada.